-In this article we will approach the history of why Andorra is not a tax haven: its process of more than 10 years of international economic and legal opening, its modernization and its determined commitment to attract innovation and foreign capital.
+In this article we will address the history of why Andorra is not a tax haven: its process of more than 10 years of international economic and legal opening, its modernization and its determined commitment to attract innovation and foreign capital.
 And it is that although the youtubers move to the country for their low taxes compared to Spain, the Principality is no longer, unlike a few years ago.

-Furthermore, in this decade Andorrans experienced a huge increase in your quality of life thanks to trade (favored by its status as a tax haven and by smuggling) and tourism, with sports facilities already being developed for skiing.
-The need for labor produced by the economic success caused a strong immigration from Spain and, to a lesser extent, from Portugal, which would end up outnumbering the national population.
+In this decade, in addition, Andorrans experienced a huge increase in your quality of life thanks to trade (favored by its status as a tax haven and smuggling) and tourism began to develop with the first sports facilities for skiing.
+The need for labor produced by economic success caused a strong immigration from Spain and, to a lesser extent, from Portugal, which would end up outnumbering the national population.

-It was not until 1993 when Andorra was a democratic and non-feudal regime.
-In that year, the second written Constitution of its history was approved in referendum, which created a modern parliamentary system of government and on July 28 of that same year, Andorra became a full member of the United Nations.
+However, it was not until 1993 when Andorra was a democratic and non-feudal regime.
+In that year, the first written Constitution in its history was approved in a referendum, which created a modern parliamentary government system and on July 28 of that same year, Andorra became a full member of the United Nations Organization.

-However, despite Andorra continued economic and demographic expansion (of non-national population) since the 1960s, it always maintained a special restriction on nationality as well as a latent discrimination against non-nationals.
-These limitations on the basic rights of residents of Andorra were criticized for their discriminatory nature and anachronism and constituted the greatest obstacle to Andorra internal stability and social well-being.
+Despite Andorra's non-stop economic and demographic expansion (of non-national population) since the 1960s, Andorra has always maintained a special restriction on nationality as well as a latent discrimination against non-nationals.
+These limitations on the basic rights of Andorran residents were criticized for their discriminatory nature and anachronism and constituted the greatest obstacle to the internal stability and social welfare of the country.

-They were not only denied the right to vote and political participation.
-They were also restricted from participating in unions, and they could not be presidents of a private company or have more than 33% of their share capital.
-It is a fact that he could afford it, as the status of a tax haven with a flourishing economy and established commercial traffic and tourism was more than enough to attract foreign residents.
+Residents were only denied the right to vote and political participation.
+They were also restricted from participating in the unions, and they could not be presidents of a private company or have more than 33% of the share capital of a company.
+It is a fact that it could afford it, since the status of a tax haven with a flourishing economy and commercial and smuggling traffic and the recent tourism established was more than enough to attract foreign residents.

 A little tap